chrisliu298/tapt/README.md

 This project is inspired by Ziegler et al. (2019) and Kumar et al. (2020).

+## Steps

+1. Collect (multiple) supervised text classification datasets (e.g., IMDb)

+2. Fine-tune a GPT-2 (small) using the dataset so that it can generate a continuation given a prompt

+3. Fine-tune a BERT-like (BERT or RoBERTa) model (large) using the dataset so that it can predict the class/label given a sentence

 ## Presentations

 [Initial presentation slides link](https://docs.google.com/presentation/d/1db1pVHyLvHRHqmT50MzUQGD9WSmV5X51vY9Aw_k7BDE/edit?usp=sharing)